-The next day I rested, Monday I went 15 miles on the same route as the 35-mile ride, but I turned after 7.5 miles.
+The next day I rested.
+On Monday, I went 15 miles on the same route as the 35-mile ride, but I turned after 7.5 miles.
 That ride was amazingly fast and pain-free.
-So the next day, I was thinking of riding a different direction, and I really should have, but I went the same direction, which means that in the past three days, I had gone through that turn twice.
-Third time is a charm, I suppose.
+The next day, I was thinking of riding in a different direction.
+I really should have, but I went in the same direction.
+This means that in the past three days, I had gone through that turn twice.
+The third time is a charm, I suppose.

 I can go back decades, and no matter the gain, I lose it and have to start over, usually having to try something else.
 At least this time, I won’t have to give up what little I have gained.
 Unless something worse happens this winter - which it very well could - and at least maintain my weight, I can recover everything lost.
 That is actually a rare thing.

-Yes, I was starting to get happier but not really happy in a general sense.
+Yes, I was starting to get happier, but not really happy in a general sense.
 That seems to be gone forever.
-At least during my bike rides, I am temporarily happy, and that happiness sometimes lasts an hour or two after the ride.
+At least during my bike rides, I am temporarily happy.
+That happiness sometimes lasts an hour or two after the ride.
 I honestly thought that was okay, and fate wouldn’t trip me up over that.

 At some point, wouldn’t a sane and rational person say ‘enough’?

 Does it always have to be such doom and gloom with you?

 No, and yes.

 Yes, I will do my knee exercises.
 Yes, I will do whatever therapy my shoulder needs.
 Yes, I will ride my bike again.
 Probably earlier than I should.
 Yes, I will start running again.
 Well, I will run again if I can get my weight down a bit.
 That is a difficult thing to do if I am getting hurt.